Connectivity Serdes Test Plugins Design, Switches and Parameters

 Serdes base test selector.

-A file that defines the ports connectivity within the server box and which ports are external.
+A JSON file that defines the ports connectivity within the server box and which ports are external.

 -test_mode <test type>

-Defines the test type and port configuration to be used in the user system.
+Defines the test type and port configuration to be used in your system.
 The different test type variants are:

 • all-lpbk - Executes both internal and external tests.
 This mode only runs with -rmod parallel.